azaghal/factorio-personal-logistics-templates/README.md

 -   [build.sh (factorio_development.sh)](https://code.majic.rs/majic-scripts/), by Branko Majic, under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).
 -   `graphics/icons/export-template-button.png`, which is a derivative based on Factorio game assets as provided by *Wube Software Ltd*.
 For details, see [Factorio Terms of Service](https://www.factorio.com/terms-of-service).
 -   `graphics/icons/import-template-button.png`, which is a derivative based on Factorio game assets as provided by *Wube Software Ltd*.
 For details, see [Factorio Terms of Service](https://www.factorio.com/terms-of-service).
+-   `graphics/icons/append-template-button.png`, which is a derivative based on Factorio game assets as provided by *Wube Software Ltd*.
+For details, see [Factorio Terms of Service](https://www.factorio.com/terms-of-service).